clairemariec/clairemariec/README.md

 I have recently passed the ISTQB foundation certified tester exam and I am complementing this with learning as much about software testing and Quality Assurance as possible in real-world environments (e.g. open-source project work and hands-on learning with friends from the industry) and through tool-specific courses and Codecademy.

-I have a good understanding of Agile including the differences between Scrum and Kanban and I am also studying to become a Scrum Master.
+I have been developing a good understanding of Agile including the differences between Scrum and Kanban.
+In the project I am currently working on, I play an active role in sprint planning, daily scrums, sprint reviews, and sprint retrospectives.

 ## Skills

 ### Manual testing
 - Exploratory testing
-- Creating a test library
+- Creating a test library (including both happy path and negative testing)
 - Test execution and results
 - Regression testing